jon-heard/obsidian-inline-scripts/README.md

 4. Open the plugin options for the __Text Expander JS__ plugin.
     1. click the settings button on the lower-left of the Obsidian window.
 This pops up the settings panel.
     2. In the left menu of the settings panel, find and click __Text Expander JS__.
 It is beneath "Plugin Options", near the bottom.
 This opens the Plugin options for __Text Expander JS__.
-5. Add a reference, in the plugin options, to the shortcut file you added to the vault on step 2.
+5. Add a reference to the shortcut file.
     1. Find the "Shortcut files" setting.
 It is in plugin options, beneath "Shortcut Sources".
     2. In the "Shortcut files" setting, click the "Add file reference" button on the right side.
 This adds an empty textbox to the bottom of the "Shortcut files" setting.
 The new textbox should show the word "Filename" in grey text.
     3. Click on the new textbox and type in the shortcut-file note's address, determined in step 3.
-The textbox will be red until it recognizes the address.
+The textbox will be red until a valid note address is fully entered.
         - Example: `support/TEJS/TEJS_mythicV2`.
 6. Close the settings panel.
     - You can hit the X button on the top right of the settings panel to close it.
     - You can click outside of the settings panel to close it.
 7. The shortcuts defined in the shortcut file should now work.
-Try typing one of the shortcuts out to confirm.
+Try typing one of the shortcuts to confirm this.

 ## HOW-TO: Define a new text-entry shortcut
 Each shortcut is defined by a pair of strings.